Asbestos in the Military

 How Does the Military Use Asbestos?

 Asbestos wasn’t just used in the concrete and steel used to construct military bases but in commercial and construction products that were supplied to the military.
 Companies reinforced products like boilers, parts for different vehicles, and sealants with the mineral.
 While manufacturers began phasing the material out of new products made in the 1980s and later, there were no requirements to remove the existing carcinogen.
-This means that soldiers today (especially those with certain occupations) are still at risk of exposure on older bases.
+This means that soldiers today (especially those with certain occupations) are still at risk of asbestos exposure on older bases.

 Every military branch used asbestos for decades.
 While certain branches were at greater risk for exposure, like the Navy, all veterans today are in danger of developing asbestos-related diseases.
 This is due to manufacturers using asbestos everywhere from paint to planes.
 Its fire retardant abilities meant that the military could create “safer” environments.
 Even today, despite the known risks, many hold asbestos in high regard and believe that the military and the rest of the country wouldn’t be where it is today if it weren’t for the carcinogen.